bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/io.md

 : __selected_fields: *tuple[str], optional*:__ Fields to select from the table, if not provided, all fields will be selected.
 : __snapshot_id: *int, optional*:__ ID of the snapshot to read from.
 If not provided, the latest snapshot will be used.
 : __limit: *int, optional*:__ Maximum number of rows to read.
 If not provided, all rows will be read.
+: __location: *str, optional*:__ Location of the table (if supported by the catalog).
+If this is passed a path and catalog_name and catalog_properties are None, it will use a filesystem catalog with the provided location.
+If the location is an S3 Tables ARN it will use the S3TablesCatalog.

 : Non-default values for case_sensitive and scan_properties will trigger a fallback to [`pandas.read_iceberg`](https://pandas.pydata.org/docs/dev/reference/api/pandas.read_iceberg.html).